atreyasha/spp-explainability/docs/develop.md

-        1.  test SoPa on sample data in repository to ensure it works out-of-the-box -\> debug dependencies here where necessary -\> use cpu and gpu directly on s3it if possible
+        1.  test SoPa on sample data in repository to ensure it works out-of-the-box -\> debug dependencies here where necessary

         2.  attempt to run baseline SoPa on new NLU data given enough time